 Chinese automakers have been aggressively expanding into the European market with competitively priced offerings, posing a threat to top automakers in the region.
 Many European automakers have been lagging behind in the production of electric vehicles, making them vulnerable to competition from Chinese companies benefiting from what the European Commission deems as “unfair subsidization.”

 In response to the imposed tariffs, automakers like Nio and Xpeng have stated that they may have to raise prices for their vehicles sold in Europe.
 While Nio is currently maintaining prices, it acknowledges the possibility of price adjustments in the future.
-Xpeng, on the other hand, assures customers awaiting deliveries that they will be protected from price increases, but remains ambiguous about price hikes due to tariffs.
+Xpeng, on the other hand, assures customers awaiting deliveries that they will be protected from price increases, but remains ambiguous about potential price hikes due to tariffs.

 The U.S. automaker Tesla is also expected to be affected by the tariffs, with the European Union likely to increase prices for its Model 3 vehicle.
 The specific tariff rate for Tesla has yet to be disclosed, but it is anticipated that the company will face individually calculated duties.
 The provisional tariffs set to take effect are only temporary, lasting four months, after which EU member states will have to vote on definitive duties that could last for five years.